DataDog/hiring-engineers/answers.md

 ### Custom Metric/Agent Check:

-I consulted the datadog docs about the options for [custom metrics](https://docs.datadoghq.com/developers/metrics/) as well as the example provided in the docs for [custom agent checks](https://docs.datadoghq.com/developers/agent_checks/).
+I consulted the Datadog docs about the options for [custom metrics](https://docs.datadoghq.com/developers/metrics/) as well as the example provided in the docs for [custom agent checks](https://docs.datadoghq.com/developers/agent_checks/).
 Following the example, I created two files for `my_metric`.

 [my_metric_check.py](./scripts/my_metric_check.py) (in  `/etc/datadog-agent/checks.d/`):